Magellol/hacker-news-aggregator/README.md

 - Caching
 - Use their [Algolia API](https://hn.algolia.com/api) instead of Firebase (They seem to have proper REST endpoints there).
-- Re-try behaviour for network requests.
-Firebase can sometime give a weird response.
+- ~~Re-try behaviour for network requests.
+Firebase can sometime give a weird response.~~ Done.

 ## License
 MIT